 Hitoshi: There are some people.
 Everybody's different.
-Not everybody pinches on food or TV or internet but everybody has their own specific problems.
+Not everybody pinches on food or TV or the internet but everybody has their own specific problems.
 That's why I can't broadly categorize that.

 Host: I love to be on junk food when I’m feeling.
-I won't say what I'm feeling, when I'm feeling.
+I won't say what I'm feeling when I'm feeling.
 I love to be on junk food, though.
 It’s one of my huge weaknesses.
 I think it's a common thing amongst a lot of people.
 I think I’m not the only one?

 Hitoshi: Yes, you are right.
 A lot of people use it because they are feeling empty inside or because they’re feeling stressed.
-I tried to direct people to understanding that they're doing it unconsciously and take action.
+I tried to direct people to understand that they're doing it unconsciously and take action.

 Host: How do we take action on it?